versionone/vue/docs/01-getting-started/02-developers.md

 ## Additional Reading

-- [Tour of the Code Base](../../guides/tour-of-the-code-base): overview of of structure and conventions used in Verdigris
+- [Tour of the Code Base](../../guides/tour-of-the-code-base): overview of of structure and conventions used in VersionOne UI
 - [Contributing](.../../guides/contributing): guidelines for contributors
 - [Publishing](../../guides/publishing): guide to versioning and publishing